 “Was he found among thieves?”
 Why didst thou deal by Israel as men deal by thieves, when they are brought to shame?
 Ought not he to have been by thee accounted in a better rank than that of thieves?

-“Derision” means a pond to swim in, in this Scripture.
+“Derision” means the use of ridicule or scorn to show contempt.
 They had spoken disrespectfully of Israel.
 They were happy over Israel’s problems.
 Now they have problems of their own.

 Jeremiah 48:28 “O ye that dwell in Moab, leave the cities, and dwell in the rock, and be like the dove [that] maketh her nest in the sides of the hole’s mouth.”

 Signifying hereby that they would not be in safety in their strongest and most fortified cities, which would be besieged by the enemy and taken.
 And therefore, are advised to leave them, and flee to the rocks and mountains, that if possible they might be safe there.

 “And be like the dove that maketh her nest in the sides of the hole’s mouth”: Which, for fear of birds of prey, makes her nest in the side of a hole or cleft of a rock, that she and her young may be safe from them.
 And which being pursued by the hawk, flies into a hollow rock or cavern, as Homer observes.
 But here it intends the place where it makes its nest.
 Which is for the most part in deserts and rocky places, where great numbers of doves live, and make their nests.

 This is just saying, Moab will not be a safe place to be.
 The dove hides her little ones to keep them safe.

 Jeremiah 48:29 “We have heard the pride of Moab, (he is exceeding proud) his loftiness, and his arrogancy, and his pride, and the haughtiness of his heart.”

 Suffering didn’t come to humble Moab (see note on verses 11-12), so she remained proud.